Educational psychology

 What happens after the assessment?

-A full written report is usually available within four weeks of the assessment.
+A full written report is usually available about four weeks of the assessment.

 If you have queries or need further clarification after reading your child’s report, please send your question via email.
 Although it is not usually necessary, you can book a one-hour chargeable session to review the report content.